xiaonia/kotlin-web-site/pages/docs/reference/properties.md

 ### Backing Properties

-If you want to do something that does not fit into this "implicit backing field" scheme, you can always fall back to having a *backing property*:
+<span style="color:red;">If you want to do something that does not fit into this "implicit backing field" scheme, you can always fall back to having a *backing property*:</span>

 <div class="sample" markdown="1" theme="idea" data-highlight-only auto-indent="false">